Dr. Rachelle Terry - Director

 Jessica Arana - Title III Immigrant Family Coordinator

-Please click on the documents to view and then complete the surveys to give feedback for next year's Federal Programs planning.
+Please click on the documents to view and then complete the surveys to give feedback for next year's Federal Programs and District Strategic planning.
 We appreciate and value your opinion!

 Title I, Part A (Title I) of the Elementary and Secondary Education Act, as amended (ESEA) provides financial assistance to local educational agencies (LEAs) and schools with high numbers or high percentages of children from low-income families to help ensure that all children meet challenging state academic standards.